 To obtain a more detailed picture of selection, we plot the propagator ratio $g(X)$ as a function of the sublineage frequency $X$.
-We observe that most of the selection signal is in the frequency range $X \lesssim 0.3$, while the pattern flattens for larger frequencies.
-Two factors contribute to this effect.
-First, clonal interference -- the selective competition between co-existing clades -- introduces strong collective effects at high sublineage frequencies that override the selection coefficients of individual mutations and introduce so-called hitchhiking effects: even moderately deleterious mutations can reach high frequencies in a successful sublineage~\cite{strelkowa2012clonal}.
+We observe that most of the selection signal is in the frequency range $X \lesssim 0.3$.
+For higher frequencies, the pattern of $g(X)$ flattens, indicating that initially successful escape variants can be driven to loss by the subsequent dynamics~\cite{strelkowa2012clonal}.
+Two factors contribute to this effect, the relative strength of which delineates modes of evolution under directional vs.~diversifying selection ~\cite{Frazao2022}.
+First, clonal interference -- the selective competition between co-existing clades -- introduces strong collective effects at high sublineage frequencies that override the selection coefficients of individual mutations and introduce so-called hitchhiking effects: neutral and even moderately deleterious mutations can reach high frequencies in a successful sublineage, while mutations under positively selected can be outcompeted by another clade~\cite{strelkowa2012clonal}.
 Second, antigenic selection introduces time-dependent, non-linear effects \cite{Luksza2014, Meijers2023}: immune waning and previous infections deplete the pool of susceptible human hosts available to each of the competing clades.
-In particular, the self-coupling of an initially successful clade (that is, the consumption of susceptibles by previous infections from that clade and closely related clades) generates a systematic fitness decline at later times~\cite{Meijers2023}.
+In particular, the self-coupling of an initially successful clade (that is, the consumption of susceptibles by previous infections from that clade and closely related clades) generates a systematic fitness decline at later times~\cite{Meijers2023,barrat2024eco}.

 The propagator ratio $g$ is conceptually and computationally related to the McDonald \-- Kreitman test of selection \cite{mcdonald1991adaptive}.
 We note that probability ratios of the form (\ref{ratio}) are insensitive to uncertainties in entry frequency and timing of polymorphism histories, as well as to frequency-dependent bias in polymorphism numbers, as long as this bias does not depend on mutation class.